Spot Prawns – The only thing easier than catching them is eating them

 If you are “spot on”, your trap will be heavy with luscious crustacea – worth every bit of the work and effort.
 With the extra weight, pulling traps by hand is hard work.
 The use of a pot puller or hauler makes retrieval much easier and well worth the money spent.
 They can be mounted on a downrigger base and plug into the downrigger’s 12-volt outlet.

 Prawns do not require much preparation before eating.
-For many they are best eaten when fresh, steam cooked only briefly, chilled, then served with cocktail sauce and your favorite happy hour beverage.
+For many spot prawns are best eaten when fresh, steam cooked only briefly, chilled, then served with cocktail sauce and your favorite happy hour beverage.
 All making a fitting ending to a successful day on the water.

 For additional information on how to catch shrimp and prawns, suggest books by Charlie White titled How to Catch Shellfish and Living Off the Sea.